behaverse/behaverse-api/README.md

 ## Conventions

 - The dataset name should be in lowercase and separated by underscores.
+Abbreviated names can be uppercase though (e.g., `P500`).
 - The dataset folder name should be the same as the dataset name.
 - The dataset folder should contain a `README.md` file with a description of the dataset.
 - The dataset folder should contain a `LICENSE` file with the license of the dataset.